 Funding for Collective Impact

-The Edward Ginsberg Center is delighted to share two new funding opportunities for community-engaged teaching and research.
+The Edward Ginsberg Center is again offering two funding opportunities for community-engaged teaching and research.
 In partnership with multiple units on campus, we offer a collaborative funding model encouraging -- and practicing -- collective action to increase our impact in service to the public good.

-We invite you to apply and also share these opportunities with interested colleagues!
+We invite you to apply and also share this opportunity with interested colleagues!